FAQs for prospective students

 For our bachelor’s programmes, applicants must prove that they can speak, read and write English at the B2 level according to the Common European Framework of Reference for Languages (or CEFR).
 As a comparison, for German applicants this is equivalent to seven consecutive years of English at the highest tier of secondary schools.

 Applicants with credentials earned outside of Germany must submit a valid and recognised language certificate (not older than two years) with their applications in order to prove their proficiency in English.
-Accepted certificates are IELTS, TOEFL or Cambridge language certificates.
+Accepted certificates are IELTS or TOEFL.

 For some of our master's degree programmes level C1 is required.